-New Valley.
 Mr. LeBow is a party to an employment agreement with New Valley dated as of June 1, 1995, as amended effective as of January 1, 1996.
-The agreement has an initial term of three years effective as of January 18, 1995 (the "Effective Date"), with an automatic one year extension on each anniversary of the Effective Date unless notice of non-extension is given by either party within the sixty-day period prior to such anniversary date.
-As of January 1, 1998, Mr. LeBow's annual base salary was

-\$2,000,000.
-Following termination of his employment without cause (as defined therein), he would continue to receive his base salary for a period of 36 months commencing with the next anniversary of the Effective Date following the termination notice.
-Following termination of his employment within two years of a change of control (as defined therein), he is entitled to receive a lump sum payment equal to 2.99 times his then current base salary.
-The BGLS Notes Indenture and New Valley's First Amended Joint Chapter 11 Plan of Reorganization dated November 1, 1994, as amended, provide that the annual compensation paid to Mr. LeBow for services rendered in his capacity as an officer or director of New Valley shall not exceed \$2,000,000.
+The agreement had an initial term of three years effective as of January 18, 1995, with an automatic one year extension on each anniversary of the effective date unless notice of non-extension is given by either party within the 60-day period before such anniversary date.
+As of January 1, 1999, Mr. LeBow's annual base salary from New Valley was \$2,000,000.
+Following termination of his employment without cause, he would continue to receive his base salary for a period of 36 months commencing with the next anniversary of the effective date following the termination notice.
+Following termination of his employment within two years of a change of control, he would receive a lump sum payment equal to 2.99 times his then current base salary.

 Richard J. Lampen is a party to an employment agreement with New Valley dated September 22, 1995.
-The agreement has an initial term of two and a quarter years from October 1, 1995 with automatic renewals after the initial term for additional one-year terms unless notice of non-renewal is given by either party within the ninety-day period prior to the termination date.
-As of January 1, 1998, his annual base salary was \$750,000.
-In addition, the Board of Directors of New Valley may award an annual bonus to Mr. Lampen at its sole discretion.
-The Board shall review such base salary annually and may increase (but not decrease) it from time to time, in its sole discretion.
-Following termination of his employment without cause (as defined therein), he shall receive severance pay in a lump sum equal to the amount of his base salary he would have received if he was employed for one year after termination of his employment term.
+The agreement had an initial term of two and a quarter years from October 1, 1995 with automatic renewals after the initial term for additional one-year terms unless notice of non-renewal is given by either party within the 90-day period prior to the termination date.
+As of January 1, 2000, his annual base salary was \$750,000.
+In addition, the New Valley board of directors may award an annual bonus to Mr. Lampen in its sole discretion.
+The New Valley Board may increase but not decrease Mr. Lampen's base salary from time to time in its sole discretion.
+Following termination of his employment without cause, Mr. Lampen would receive severance pay in a lump sum equal to the amount of his base salary he would have received if he was employed for one year after termination of his employment term.